-Shippensburg University has articulation agreements with New York Chiropractic College (NYCC), Seneca Falls, New York, and with Logan College of Chiropractic (LCC), St. Louis, Missouri, that enable students to earn their bachelor of science in biology and their doctor of chiropractic degrees in 6 years.
+Shippensburg University has articulation agreements with New York Chiropractic College (NYCC), Seneca Falls, New York, and with Logan University, St. Louis, Missouri, that enable students to earn their bachelor of science in biology and their doctor of chiropractic degrees in 6 years.

-To be eligible for automatic acceptance into either program, students must complete their undergraduate program of study with at least a 3.10 (NYCC) or 3.25 (LCC) cumulative grade point average and have no less than a C in any specified science course.
+To be eligible for automatic acceptance into either program, students must complete their undergraduate program of study with at least a 3.10 (NYCC) or 3.25 (Logan) cumulative grade point average and have no less than a C in any specified science course.
 Students who earn less than the required GPA but who earn at least a 2.50 GPA will receive priority consideration in the chiropractic selection process.

-Students interested in pursuing a 3+3 articulation must furnish NYCC and/or LCC with a letter of intent during their freshman year.
+Students interested in pursuing a 3+3 articulation must furnish NYCC and/or Logan with a letter of intent during their freshman year.
 It is strongly recommended that pre-chiropractic students interested in this opportunity maintain close communication with their health science advisor.